DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 ### Performance

-After defining the load parameters of your system, you can now describe how the system is affected when the load increases:
+After defining the load parameters of your system, you can now describe how increases in load affect the system:

-- When a load parameter is increased, how is the system performance affected if you keep the system resources constant?
+- When a load parameter increases, how is the system performance affected if you keep the system resources constant?
-- When a load parameter is increased, how much do you need to increase the resources by to keep the system performance constant?
+- When a load parameter increases, how much do you need to increase the resources by to keep the system performance constant?

 To answer these questions, you would need to define performance metrics.
 Examples include the throughput of a network protocol, and the response time of a web service.